Reform provides form objects to run validations for one or multiple models.

 - POPULATOR Deserialization of the incoming data can be customized using populators. → POPULATOR

-- VALIDATION GROUPS Validations can be chained or run when certain criterias match, only. → VALIDATION GROUPS
+- VALIDATION GROUPS Validations can be chained or run when certain criteria match, only. → VALIDATION GROUPS

 For a technical architecture overview, read the Architecture section.